maxpoletaev/django-micro/README.rst

 Related projects
 ================

-- importd_ — Popular implementation of django-as-microframework idea, but over-engineered, in my opinion, and magical.
+- importd_ — Popular implementation of django-as-microframework idea, but too  magical and over-engineered in my opinion.

 - djmicro_ — Good and lightweight wrapper.
-I took a few ideas from there.
-But just an experimental, undocumented, less functional and **deprecated**.
+I’ve took a few ideas from there.
+But it’s an experimental, undocumented and doesn’t develop anymore.

 .. _example: https://github.com/zenwalker/django-micro/tree/master/example